Constrained Quantization for Uniform Distributions with Two Constraint Families

 Thus, the proof of the theorem is complete. \end{proof}

-\begin{remark} For the absolutely continuous probability measure, considered in this paper, we have obtained that the constrained quantization dimension is two which is not equal to the Euclidean dimension of the underlying space where the support of the probability measure is defined.
-On the other hand, it is well-known that the unconstrained quantization dimension of an absolutely continuous probability measure always equals the Euclidean dimension of the space where the support of the probability measure is defined (see \cite{BW}). \end{remark}
+\begin{remark} It is interesting to observe that although the constrained quantization dimension $D(\nu)$ of the uniform distribution with respect to the family of constraints $\set{C_j : j\in \D N}$ exists, it does not coincide with the Euclidean dimension of the space in which the support of the probability measure is defined.
+On the other hand, it is well-known that for an absolutely continuous probability measure, the unconstrained quantization dimension always exists and equals the Euclidean dimensions of the underlying space in which the support of the measure lies (see \cite{BW}). \end{remark}